ZixuanLi2004/doc/docs/usage/robotwin-install.md

 | WSL / Anything       | ✅      | ❌      | ❌        |
 | MacOS / Anything     | ✅      | ❌      | ✅        |

+> Occasionally, data collection may get stuck when using A/H series GPUs.
+This issue may be related to [RoboTwin issue #83](https://github.com/RoboTwin-Platform/RoboTwin/issues/83#issuecomment-3012135745) and [SAPIEN issue #219](https://github.com/haosulab/SAPIEN/issues/219).

 Python versions:

 * Python 3.10